 As the Company is currently in the search for mineral property acquisition targets, the stock options granted to the consultants and other non-employees of the Company are to serve as incentive in that process.
 Therefore, a reliable estimate of the fair value of these options based on the equivalent fair market value of services rendered is very difficult to assess given the unique and varying nature of these services and the lack of comparable market information.
-Accordingly, the Company has measured share-based payments to non-employees based on the fair value of the equity instruments granted.
+Accordingly, the Company would measure share-based payments to non-employees based on the fair value of the equity instruments granted.

-There were no stock options outstanding as of December 31, 2022 (2021 - Nil).
+There were no stock options outstanding as of December 31, 2023 (2022 - Nil).

-Years ended December 31, 2022 and 2021 (Expressed in Canadian dollars except where indicated)
+Years ended December 31, 2023 and 2022

+(Expressed in Canadian dollars except where indicated)